MateuszJanda/sloper/README.md

 ## Description
 Sloper use very simple method to find surface shape (at least in this version), that's why any input data must be pre-processed by user.
-First of all each figure must contain marker at the top-left corner in 3x3 area, that help sloper calculate cell and grid size.
+First of all each figure must contain "marker" at the top-left corner in 3x3 area, that help sloper calculate cell and grid size.
 ```
 _^